cloud-gov/product/StoryLifecycle.md

 ---
 # Story lifecycle

+**Stories** represent tactical increments of individually-valuable work deliverable by a squad within a single iteration... often an isolated change in functionality aimed at achieving a goal for a particular kind of stakeholder, whether customer, user, or operator/admin.
 Stories are tracked on the collections of the squad that has taken responsibility for them, or in an icebox or under a future Feature as warranted.

 Stories progress through these columns (although there is some variation from squad to squad):